IN MY TIME OF DYING by Sankar Venkateswaran & Leon Pfannenmüller

 In this light, we planned to create and tour a small-scale theatre production in Attappadi and also beyond, with the help of a portable seating and simple technical set up that will allow us to transform open air spaces into pandemic-safe performing spaces.
 Apart from the exchanges that happen in India, we also plan to show the piece in Jena and try to find other venues in Switzerland and the Netherlands."

 Concept, text & performance: Leon Pfannenmüller & Sankar Venkateswaran

 Stage & lighting design: Maarten van Otterdijk

-A co-production of Theaterhaus Jena and Sahyande Theatre in cooperation with Acteursgroep Wunderbaum, In My Time of Dying will premier on March 31, 2022 at Theaterhaus Jena, Germany.
+A co-production of Theaterhaus Jena and Sahyande Theatre in cooperation with Acteursgroep Wunderbaum, In My Time of Dying premiered on March 31, 2022 at Theaterhaus Jena, Germany.

 This project has been developed with the support of the International Coproduction Fund of the Goethe-Institut.